nhandelman1/nhandelman1.github.io/skills.md

 ### Others

-These are languages or software I've worked with in the past, but would consider my experience or current familiarity very much entry level at best.
+These are languages or software I've studied or worked with in the past, but would consider my experience or current familiarity very much entry level at best.

 * Matlab/Octave: Used on small numerical methods and probability distribution related projects within the past few years.
 * R: Used on a few simple time series analysis projects for school in the past 2 years.